matthieup-git/public-react-intervenapp-frontend/README.md

 ## Contact

-If you encounter any issues or wish to contact me, please use the following information:
+If you encounter any issues or wish to contact me, please send me an email:

-- **Email**: matthieu.posnic.pro@gmail.com
+- **matthieu.posnic.pro@gmail.com**